jgmenu/jgmenu/README.md

 [@Misko-2083](https://github.com/Misko-2083)
 -   various contrib/ packages

-Members of the BunsenLabs and ArchLabs communities have also helped with testing, documentation, ideas and inspiration to keep this project going.
+Members of the Arch, ArchLabs, BunsenLabs, FreeBSD communities have also helped with testing, documentation, ideas and inspiration to keep this project going.

 Versioning
 ----------

 We use [semver 2.0.0](http://www.semver.org), except that at patch-level zero, the ".0" is omitted.
 For example, 1.0.0 becomes 1.0.